 Hello!
 I’m Michelle Jamieson, a working-class community psychologist, and PhD Candidate in Urban Studies at the University of Glasgow.

-My PhD is currently looking into the relationship between Severe Mental Illness (SMI) and employment across the lifespan, in Scotland.
+My PhD is currently looking into the relationships between Severe Mental Illness (SMI) and employment outcomes across the lifespan in Scotland.
 I also have interests in social and health inequalities, welfare systems, ‘invisible’ conditions such as acquired brain injury (ABI) and chronic pain, and complex mental health conditions such as obsessive-compulsive disorder (OCD) and psychosis experiences.
 My previous work has looked into self-care during benefit sanctions in those living with serious mental health difficulties, caregiver recidivism after child maltreatment interventions, and mental health befrienders’ experience of burn-out and support systems.
 In 2014 I received the UWS Court Medal for Academic Excellence and the Carnegie-Cameron Achievement Award.
 In 2017 I was awarded funding via the ESRC Advanced Quantitative Methods (AQM) pathway to undertake my PhD.